erikh2000/web-enc-at-rest/README.md

 ### One-Browser/Multiple-Users Probably Won't Ever Be Supported

 WEaR is intentionally limited to support just one user account per browser instance.
-I figure that if you care enough about your users' app data to encrypt it, then you won't want the additional attack vectors that a "hotseat" style of web app adds.
-Note that a device that allows for multiple users via O/S-level log in, will give you the same per-user data provisioning.
+I figure that if you care enough about your users' app data to encrypt it, then you won't want the additional attack vectors that a "hot seat" style of web app adds.
+Note that a device that allows for multiple users via O/S-level log in will give you per-user data provisioning, e.g. launching Chrome after switching to a different O/S user account, will show browser data (bookmarks, downloads, localStorage, IndexedDb) for the second user instead of the first.

-### Contributing to This Project

-I am interested in working with other people, but not in the typical way that open source projects do.
-Progress on this library will be slow and cautious, supported by thorough design.
-There's such a high bar to making changes, that I think it would be frustrating for both myself and contributors to work through PRs.
-So this project just doesn't seem to be the kind where I should accept PRs from the coding public.

-Here are the kinds of contributions I am seeking, if you are gracious enough to offer them:
-* Well-considered criticism of the code, particularly if it helps to prevent security vulnerabilities.
-* Bug reports.
-* Feature requests.
-(I am very much inclined to keep this core package minimal, but I'm planning add-on packages.)

-The above items can all be entered via Github issues for the project.

 ### Contact Info